 After deciding to open their own business which saw some of their suppliers becoming direct competition, Hydrostatic Sales and Services, also from Kempton Park, found themselves in a position where the business was showing all the signs of potential but just not getting there.

-“We opened the business in 2013 and although it was doing well, we knew there was more opportunity for growth but we were just not able to capitalise on it,” explains Cindy Tift.
+“We opened the business in 2013 and although it was doing well, we knew there was more opportunity for growth but we were just not able to capitalize on it,” explains Cindy Tift.

-“Too many small businesses, which are often family run organisations, end up working in the business rather than on the business which is what is needed for growth and success,” he says.
+“Too many small businesses, which are often family run organizations, end up working in the business rather than on the business which is what is needed for growth and success,” he says.

-She adds that focussing on what are real issues versus perceived issues and on what needs to be done by using deadlines helped to streamline the business and delivered results.
+She adds that focusing on what are real issues versus perceived issues and on what needs to be done by using deadlines helped to streamline the business and delivered results.

-Delegation, hiring the right people for the right job and investing in training frees business owners up to work on the back end of their organisations which is where the cracks normally appear.
+Delegation, hiring the right people for the right job and investing in training frees business owners up to work on the back end of their organizations which is where the cracks normally appear.